-Using a limited character set, we’ve tried to maintain the natural charm & style of the font by keeping the characteristics that make it unique.
+Using a limited character set, we’ve tried to maintain the natural charm & style of the typeforms by keeping the characteristics that make it unique.

 We’ve created a small glyph set prototype for now, but hoping to release it as a complete font very soon.